Mohonk Mountain House: Notable guests

-Mohonk Mountain House has hosted many famous visitors including industrialist John D. Rockefeller, financier Charles A. Schmutz, naturalist John Burroughs, industrialist Andrew Carnegie, prolific author Isaac Asimov, and American presidents Rutherford B. Hayes, Chester A. Arthur, Theodore Roosevelt, William Howard Taft and Bill Clinton.
-Guests have also included actor Alan Alda, former First Lady Julia Grant, author Thomas Mann, and religious leaders such as Theologian Lyman Abbott, Rabbi Louis Finkelstein, Reverend Ralph W. Sockman, Reverend Francis Edward Clark. `Abdu'l-Bahá, the eldest son of Baháʼí Faith founder Bahá'u'lláh, stayed there in 1912 during the Lake Mohonk Conference on International Arbitration as part of his journeys to the West.
-William James Roe II described the resort as a "palace of peace" after his stay there, writing an article of the same name, published in Harper's Young People.
-Actor Kevin Bacon has also stayed at the resort.
+Mohonk Mountain House has hosted many famous visitors including industrialist John D. Rockefeller, financier Charles A. Schmutz, naturalist John Burroughs, industrialist Andrew Carnegie, prolific author Isaac Asimov, and presidents: Rutherford B. Hayes, Chester A. Arthur, Theodore Roosevelt, William Howard Taft, and Bill Clinton.
+Guests have also included actor Alan Alda, former First Lady Julia Grant, author Thomas Mann, and religious leaders like theologian Lyman Abbott, Rabbi Louis Finkelstein, Reverend Ralph W. Sockman, and Reverend Francis Edward Clark. `Abdu'l-Bahá, the eldest son of Baháʼí Faith founder Bahá'u'lláh, stayed there in 1912 during the Lake Mohonk Conference on International Arbitration during his journeys to the West.
+William James Roe II said the resort was a "palace of peace" after his stay there, writing an article of the same name, published in Harper's Young People.
+Actor Kevin Bacon has stayed at the resort.
 Dee Snider of Twisted Sister fame often enjoys vacations at Mohonk with his family.

 Ada Louise Huxtable, an architectural critic for The New York Times, also visited the resort, calling it "unspoiled" and praising its ability to capture the picturesque and sublime.
-She singled out the Lake Parlor and Lake Lounge as "notably good".
+She singled out the Lake Parlor and Lake Lounge as being "notably good".

 In popular culture

 The stone gatehouse appeared in the 1985 film The Stuff.
 The resort was the filming location of the film The Road to Wellville (1994), starring Anthony Hopkins and Matthew Broderick.
 The resort is mentioned in the 22nd episode of the eighth season of Blue Bloods.

 Scenes from the Amazon Prime Video television series Upload were filmed at the resort.
 The resort was featured in the second episode of the fifth season of Billions.
 The resort was featured in the "Hudson Valley, N.Y." episode of Anthony Bourdain: No Reservations in 2010.
 In the Stephen King novel The Regulators, the resort plays a minor role as a place fondly remembered by a protagonist.
 The epilogue is written as a typewritten letter on Mohonk stationery talking about some events at the resort.